-The Prison Epistles.
+The Roman prison epistles of Paul.
 Study is made of the greatness of the church and the Christian life.
 (Text course)

 BIB 222.
-I and II Thessalonians, I and II Timothy and Titus.
+Thessalonians, Timothy and Titus.
 2 hours.
 F., Sp., Su.

-The Pastoral Epistles.
-Attention is given to the work of evangelists as treated in the letters to Timothy and Titus.
+The ministry epistles of Paul.
+Attention is given to the second coming of Jesus in the Thessalonian letters and to the work of elders and evangelists in Paul's personal letters to Timothy and Titus.
 (Text course)